Ramya-Jayaraman-CseJku/DT_API/README.md

 **Login**:

-Navigate to the browser [url](http://localhost:3000), the grafana interface will be visible and you can login with the default username and password as admin.
+Navigate to the browser url "http://localhost:3000", the grafana interface will be visible and you can login with the default username and password as admin.
 Then change the passwod accordingly.

 ![Grafana_Credentials1](./images/Grafana_Login.png)